 A trainer-client relationship is the same.
 You can only know whether this is the right person to guide you through your fitness journey by getting to know what they can offer.
-Likewise, a trainer can only really understand the subtle needs and areas of focus when dealing with a would be client face to face in a hands on real-time manner.
+Likewise, a trainer can only really understand the subtle needs and areas of focus when dealing with a would be client face to face in a hands real-time manner.

-Its very easy to present an over inflated or even false representation of credentials behind the facade of an online only presence when it comes to online fitness programs.
+It’s very easy to present an over inflated or even false representation of credentials behind the facade of an online only presence when it comes to online fitness programs.

-In recent times, many online fitness professionals or personalities have been called out publicly for presenting ineffective and sometimes harmful fitness plans due to the lack of reliable verification or regulation behind e-commerce in fitness.
+Recently, many online fitness professionals or personalities have been called out publicly for presenting ineffective and sometimes harmful fitness plans due to the lack of reliable verification or regulation behind e-commerce in fitness.

-There is no control mechanism and its easy to portray a positive status when all you need is some decent digital marketing and visual stimulus and a copy-paste attitude towards health and fitness.
+There is no control mechanism, and it’s easy to portray a positive status when all you need is some decent digital marketing and visual stimulus and a copy-paste attitude towards health and fitness.

-That’s because online trainer services such as coaching, but especially program design have a heavier leaning towards the money making component of the fitness industry.
+That’s because online trainer services such as coaching, but especially program design, have a heavier leaning towards the money making component of the fitness industry.

-Real life personal trainers are motivated to perform for many other essential reasons such as maintaining a good reputation in their communities and the fulfillment of helping people become healthier.
+Real life personal trainers are motivated to perform for many other essential reasons, such as maintaining a good reputation in their communities and the fulfillment of helping people become healthier.
 Online, the only career perk is the money in the bank.